ChrisOwen101/UserManualForMe/README.md

-# User Manual For Chris Owen
-## A User Manual for working with me.

 ## Conditions I like to work in
 I'm pretty happy working anywhere but actually prefer a busy office or coffee shop to complete silence.
 I quite like quiet background music in an office.